Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Therapy plays a pivotal role here.
 Professional counseling offers a safe space for survivors to process trauma, manage emotions, and develop coping strategies.
 Therapy empowers individuals to break free from the cycle of abuse and rebuild their lives with newfound strength and resilience.
 In recognizing the bravery of those escaping abusive relationships, we underscore the vital role divorce and therapy can play in safeguarding well-being and fostering a brighter future.

-Infidelity or Cheating
+Infidelity Or Cheating

 Infidelity, a universal relationship challenge, takes on unique significance in India, where fidelity is highly esteemed.
 Discovering an extramarital affair can be devastating, given the cultural importance of fidelity.
 The stigma surrounding infidelity often pushes individuals to consider divorce, as trust is shattered and the pressure to uphold marital sanctity weighs heavily.